 The Compensation Committee operates pursuant to a written charter that is available to stockholders on our website at www.gladstoneinvestment.com.
 The Compensation Committee conducts periodic reviews of our investment advisory and management agreement with our Adviser (the "Advisory Agreement") and our administration agreement (the "Administration Agreement") with our Administrator to evaluate whether the fees paid to our Adviser and our Administrator under the agreements are in the best interests of us and our stockholders.
 The committee considers in such periodic reviews, among other things, whether the salaries and bonuses paid to our executive officers by our Adviser and our Administrator are consistent with our compensation philosophies, whether the performance of our Adviser and our Administrator are reasonable in relation to the nature and quality of services performed and whether the provisions of the Advisory and Administration Agreements are being satisfactorily performed.
-Commencing this year, the Compensation Committee also began to review with management our Compensation Discussion and Analysis and to consider whether to recommend that it be included in proxy statements and other filings.
-During the last fiscal year, the Compensation Committee was comprised of Messrs.
-Coulon (Chairperson), Outland and Mead.
-Mr. Adelgren has served as an alternate member of the Compensation Committee since February 2008, and Mr. Parker and Ms. English have served as alternate members of the Compensation Committee since April 2008.
-Alternate members of the Compensation Committee serve and participate in meetings of the Compensation Committee only in the event of an absence of a regular member of the Compensation Committee.
-The Compensation Committee met five times during the last fiscal year.
+The Compensation Committee also reviews with management our Compensation Discussion and Analysis and to consider whether to recommend that it be included in proxy statements and other filings.
+During the last fiscal year, the Compensation Committee Alternate members of the Compensation Committee end as alternate members of the Compensation Committee.
+The Compensation Committee only in the event of an absence of a regular member of the Compensation Committee.
+The Compensation Committee met four times during the last fiscal year.